ErikCumps/spwproject/src/spwreport/README.md

 License: GPL V2.

-This tool generates SPWaW savegame reports (and a snapshot of the savegame).
+This tool generates SP:WaW savegame reports (and a snapshot of the savegame).

 Usage: spwreport OOB DIR INDEX BASE [TYPE]
 Where: OOB     path to oob dir